 plt.savefig("assets/img/auc/distributions.png", dpi=150); plt.close()

 AUC equals the probability that a randomly chosen positive receives a higher score than a randomly chosen negative.
-Formally, with independent scores \(S_1\sim f_1\) (positive) and \(S_0\sim f_0\) (negative):
+With independent scores \(S_1\sim f_1\) (positive) and \(S_0\sim f_0\):

 Figure 2 — code: visualize AUC as pairwise wins (positives vs negatives)

-# Figure 2: Pairwise wins matrix; its mean ≈ AUC
+# Figure 2: Pairwise wins matrix; mean ≈ AUC (with half-credit for ties)

 # Save as: assets/img/auc/pairwise_matrix.png